getodk/central-frontend/CONTRIBUTING.md

 Each component may use one or more mixins.
 Each file in [`/src/mixins/`](/src/mixins/) exports a mixin factory for a single type of mixin.
 (We use factories so that the component can pass in options for the mixin.
 We don't use this pattern much anymore though, so we will likely change this when we move to Vue 3.)

+### Composables

+Each component may use one or more of the composables in [`/src/composables/`](/src/composables/).
+Most composables will reside in that directory, but if it makes sense to group a composable with other functionality, it may be defined elsewhere.
+For example, the `useSessions()` composable is defined in [`/src/util/session.js`](/src/util/session.js).

 ### Router

 We support a number of route meta fields, which we document in [`/src/routes.js`](/src/routes.js).
 The router ([`/src/router.js`](/src/router.js)) contains a fair amount of logic, which is driven largely by the meta fields.